errantSquam/mootfight/README.md

 ```

 ### Firestore Composite Indexes
 **These are needed for certain queries to run.** Please set them under the 'Indexes' tab.

+You should wait until these indexes are **finished building** before running the site.

 If any of these indexes don't work, please report them.
 There should be an error log in the console: `[FirebaseError: The query requires an index...]`

 ⬆️ denotes Ascending, ⬇️ denotes Descending.

 | Collection ID | Fields Indexed |
 | ------------- | -------------- |
 | attacks | attacker ⬆️, creationDate ⬇️, __name__ ⬇️ |